Travel Tacoma

 The Travel Tacoma redesign launched ahead of schedule and under budget, with the client approving designs at every stage with minimal revisions.
 The client was thrilled with the final product, which went on to earn a Gold dotCOMM Award for excellence in web design.

 Post-launch reporting showed a 28% increase in organic traffic, a 40% lift in engagement on event pages, and a 37% increase in hotel referral clicks compared to the previous year.
 Key content like “Things to Do” and seasonal guides saw significant gains in visibility and time on page.
-Accessibility scores averaged 94 across pages, and Lighthouse performance metrics remained in the high 80s and 90s on both desktop and mobile.
+Improved event discovery contributed to higher event engagement post-launch.
+Google Lighthouse performance metrics remained in the high 90s on both desktop and mobile, and Accessibility scores averaged 94 across pages.

-The success of this project helped spark new regional work and gave the client a scalable, user-focused platform that made it easier for visitors to explore, plan, and book while giving their team more control over how they presented the city’s story.
+The success of this project sparked new regional work and gave the client a scalable, user-focused platform that made it easier for visitors to explore, plan, and book while giving their team more control over how they presented the city’s story.